Moo64c/moo64c.github.io/_pages/about.md

 Hi!
 I'm Amir.

 I write code, write about code, and take pictures of birds.

 Currently, I work at [IBM Trusteer](https://www.ibm.com/trusteer) as a Senior Software Engineer.

 ## About The Blog
-Regularly Irrelevant is my personal blog where I share nifty software engineering challenges and how I handled them.
+_arbel.dev_ is my personal blog where I share nifty software engineering challenges and how I handled them.
 This blog is an outlet for my passion about creating high-quality software; from code readability through designing features to architecture.

 Software is details - and I try to provide interesting nuggets of those details in my posts.